jtreminio/jtreminio.github.io/content/blog/24.setting.up.static.site.with.hugo.and.push.to.deploy/index.md

 The basic $5/month plan will be more than enough.
 If you have your own host you would prefer to use, by all means use it!

-## Configure servers
+## Configure server

-The servers are up and running, your chosen hostnames are pointing to the correct IP addresses.

-Next we need to install Docker and Docker Compose on both servers, and Drone on the build server.
+First we need to install Docker and Docker Compose on the server.

 I have created a
 [simple Ansible-based configuration](https://github.com/jtreminio/docker-bootstrap)